-Canon D30 versus Canon SL2
+Canon D30 vs SL2

 The Canon EOS-D30 and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced, respectively, in May 2000 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon D30 has a resolution of 3.1 megapixel, whereas the SL2 provides 24 MP.
+The Canon D30 has a resolution of 3.1 megapixels, whereas the SL2 provides 24 MP.

-Body comparison: Canon D30 vs Canon SL2
+Body comparison: Canon D30 vs SL2

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably smaller (29 percent) than the Canon D30.
 Moreover, the SL2 is substantially lighter (40 percent) than the Canon D30.
 In this context, it is worth noting that neither the Canon D30 nor the SL2 are weather-sealed.